 3. Alumni children previously enrolled in the Schoolhouse and Siblings of previously enrolled children

-All families wishing to take advantage of their priority status must submit their registration form before February 13th.
-A priority family cannot bump a new student from enrollment if they communicate their intention concerning registration after February 13th.
+All families wishing to take advantage of their priority status must submit their registration form before the lottery.
+A priority family cannot bump a new student from enrollment if they communicate their intention concerning registration after the lottery.

 Additional Admissions Information

 A lottery will be held if the Schoolhouse receives more applications than openings.
 Once the sequence for priority registration has been completed, new families to The Children’s Schoolhouse will fill the remaining places through a lottery system.
-All families who have submitted a registration application by the hour of the lottery will be included in the lottery.
+All families who have submitted a registration application by the day of the lottery will be included in the lottery.
 Families are encouraged to attend an Open House prior to submitting a registration application.
-An Open House is always held the morning of the lottery for families wishing to visit the school and is the final opportunity to submit an application to be included in the lottery.
 Families with more than one child entering the lottery will have more than one name entered but both children will be admitted if the name should be drawn.
 The waiting list will be kept until the next admission period to fill vacancies and to handle the waiting list priority.

 The Children’s Schoolhouse believes that positive interaction among children of various backgrounds during pre-school years are important.
 The Children’s Schoolhouse has always endorsed and sought to enroll a student mix of gender, age and ethnic origin.
 In an attempt to achieve this mix, the Board has implemented a policy of seeking at least 10% culturally diverse and special economic needs students within the total enrollment.
 For The Children’s Schoolhouse to maintain an environment in which the student/teacher ration is compliant with the Schoolhouse philosophy, a 8:1 student/adult ratio or better will be upheld with the maximum number of children per day not to exceed twenty-eight.
 If through the Lottery or waiting list procedure, a situation arises (i.e. multiple children from one family) which causes admissions to exceed 28/day, the Admissions Committee will consult the Board.
 Final decision concerning the classroom size will be determined by the Board.
 The Board has also advised that a 50-50 ratio be achieved between boys and girls and between three and four-year-olds.
 Therefore, age, gender, ethnic origin and economic background may be determining factors in the child’s placement at The Children’s Schoolhouse in order to achieve this mix.